silverclaw/RemoteCL/README.md

 ### Cross-compiling
 Nothing special, use standard CMake cross-compilation.

-Note that to build a cross-compiled Server you'll need the target OpenCL implementation library available for linking.
-You may need to set `CMAKE_EXE_LINKER_FLAGS` to `-L/some/path` and change the `CL_LIBRARY` if necessary, depending on your cross-compilation setup.
+Note that the Khronos' OpenCL ICD loader will be used if your cross-compile environment does not have an OpenCL library available.

 ### Cross-platform requirements
 The Server uses either C++11 threads or fork().
 Obviously, the default configuration of using fork will not be cross-platform.